apple/darwin-xnu/osfmk/kern/sched_clutch.md

 * It allows for a fair sharing of CPU among thread groups based on their recent behavior.
 Since the algorithm only looks at recent CPU usage history, it also adapts to changing behavior quickly.
 * Since the priority calculation is fairly cheap, the scheduler is able to maintain up-to-date information about all thread groups which leads to more optimal decisions.
 * Thread groups provide a convenient abstraction for groups of threads working together for a user workload.
 Basing scheduling decisions on this abstraction allows the system to make interesting choices such as preferring Apps over daemons which is typically better for system responsiveness.

+The clutch bucket runqueue data structure allows the clutch buckets to be inserted at the head of the queue when threads from that clutch bucket are pre-empted.
+The runqueues also rotate the clutch bucket to the end of the runqueue at the same priority level when a thread is selected for execution from the clutch bucket.
+This allows the system to round robin efficiently among clutch buckets at the same priority value especially on highly contended low CPU systems.

 ### Thread Level